mikaelvesavuori/gitmetrix/README.md

 ## Logging and metrics

-`gitmetrix` uses [mikrolog](https://github.com/mikaelvesavuori/mikrolog) and [mikrometric](https://github.com/mikaelvesavuori/mikrometric) for logging and metrics respectively.
+Gitmetrix uses [mikrolog](https://github.com/mikaelvesavuori/mikrolog) and [mikrometric](https://github.com/mikaelvesavuori/mikrometric) for logging and metrics respectively.

 Logs will have a richly structured format and metrics for cached and uncached reads will be output to CloudWatch Logs (using Embedded Metrics Format, under the covers).
 See the below image for a basic example of how you can see the number of uncached vs cached reads in CloudWatch.